Recipe for Tender, Roasted, Savory Pork Chops

 Pork chops are a traditional fixture on the dinner table in the American household.
 They are usually drenched in flour and seasonings, then pan-fried to a delectable, juicy crisp.
 Or they are smothered in a thick gravy, rendering a melt-in-your-mouth experience, often served with applesauce.
 Both stuffed and grilled versions are popular ways to prepare this beloved cut of meat.

 This recipe offers a healthier alternative to frying by employing the oven-roasted method.
-This recipe begins with a special marinade that creates a unique flavor and tenderness.
+It begins with a special marinade that creates a unique flavor and tenderness.
 The aromas created while this dish is cooking with have your mouth watering in anticipation of a meal that will satisfy the pork lover's pallet.

 For this recipe, you will need these ustensils: